LearnHD/property-viewing-scheduler/README.md

 ## Data Storage

-Currently uses browser localStorage for data persistence.
+Uses Supabase (PostgreSQL database) for shared data storage.
 This means:
-- Data is stored locally in each browser
+- All visitors see the same schedule
-- Data persists across sessions
+- Data syncs in real-time across all devices
-- For production use, consider implementing a backend API
+- No backend server required

+**See `SUPABASE_SETUP.md` for setup instructions!**

 ## File Structure